SotaroKaneda/CapstoneLPR/README.md

 ```
 pip3 install torch torchvision
 ```

+### Folders and Files
+- main.py : run inference on a an image or a folder of images
+- accuracy-metrics.py : reproduce capstone results or check results from a runs output file produced by main.py
+- scripts/utility.py : support functions
+- scripts/  : Contains several scripts used to label or create datasets
+- classifier/ Resnet50 model, pytorch dataset, and train.py script used for Resnet50 model training
+- demo-scripts/ : used throught the year
+- easyocr/ : easyocr prediction scripts
+- trocr/ : trocr prediction scripts
+- yolo : YOLOv5 training README.md

 ### Run the Model

 1. Place the weights folder containing the model weights in the CaptsoneLPR folder.